-I am looking forward to coninuing programming that is student focused and creating an environment where ideas, research and scholarship can converge in an open, student-led format.
-I am very pleased to have the opportunity to be a part of the Barnett Center and hope that if you have ideas or questions that you will reach out to me at firstname.lastname@example.org.
+I look forward to continuing student focused programming and creating an environment where ideas, research and scholarship can converge in an open, student-led format.
+I am pleased to have the opportunity to be a part of the Barnett Center and hope that if you have ideas or questions that you will reach out to me at firstname.lastname@example.org.

 Thank you and have a great semester!